xiaolaba/Arduino_Cpp_call_asm_function/README.md

 hardward: Arduino Nano, onbroad LED is connected to PB5 of ATmega8/168/328p, or arduino Nano pin# D13

 ### Two funcitons designed with test.S, uses LED_TOOGLE as example to describe the design flow,

+in test.S,
+// The following two lines must be included in every assembly language
+// function.
+They are needed to allow the use of the port names and IN and OUT instructions
+#define _SFR_ASM_COMPAT 1
+#define __SFR_OFFSET 0

 in test.S, define the name of fuction, LED_TOGGLE,
 ```